Lopolin-LP/markdown-discord-patch/README.md

 2. [In a Webbrowser](https://lopolin-lp.github.io/markdown-discord-patch/markdown-discord-patch.html) to view online
 3. Download the HTML file from the dev branch to use the latest development version (currently there is no dev-branch)

+## ToDo
+Features I want to add at somepoint.
+Those are NOT available right now.
+- Click Message Output to copy to clipboard (toggleable)
+- Better Mobile support. (css will be based on landscape/portrait orientation, not actualy size in px)

 ## License
 GPLv3